Hawaii’s Enrichment & Education Professionals

 A: Site calendars showcase what kids can look forward to each day of the program.
 This is also helpful for parents who wish to check out a site's daily activities when registering.
 Check below for calendar samples from last year.

-A: At minimum, a child must have completed Kindergarten in order to be eligible for summer day camp participation.
+A: At minimum, a child must have completed Kindergarten to be eligible for summer day camp participation.
+Unfortunately, pre-K does not qualify.
 If your child is younger than the minimum age requirement, our Preschools are a viable option for summer childcare!
-Email us at firstname.lastname@example.org for more information.
+Email us at email@example.com for more information.

 Q: May I enroll a child who does not speak English as a first language?